 Waiver of Jury Trial.
 TO THE EXTENT PERMITTED BY LEGAL REQUIREMENTS, THE PARTIES WAIVE ANY RIGHT TO TRIAL BY JURY OR TO HAVE A JURY PARTICIPATE IN RESOLVING ANY DISPUTE, WHETHER SOUNDING IN CONTRACT, TORT, OR OTHERWISE, BETWEEN THE PARTIES ARISING OUT OF THIS LEASE, THE GUARANTY OR ANY OTHER INSTRUMENT, DOCUMENT, OR AGREEMENT EXECUTED OR DELIVERED IN CONNECTION HEREWITH OR THE TRANSACTIONS RELATED HERETO.

 Force Majeure.
-Neither party will be held responsible for delays in the performance of its obligations hereunder when caused by abnormal inclement weather; acts of terrorists, war (whether declared or not) or national conflicts; strikes, lockouts, labor disputes, boycotts or work stoppages not caused by or limited to Landlord, or its contractors or subcontractors; natural disasters, such as earthquake, hurricane or flood; governmental restrictions, regulations or controls; or delay in obtaining or inability to obtain labor, materials or reasonable substitutes, or Approvals, beyond time periods typical for the area (despite using commercially reasonable efforts to obtain), in each case that (a) could not reasonably have been anticipated by such party; (b) is beyond the reasonable control of such party; and (c) could not be prevented or overcome, wholly or in part, by the exercise of due diligence by such party (“Force Majeure”), provided that this will not apply (i) to excuse any failure of either party to comply with any monetary obligations hereunder; (ii) to delay the date on which Tenant is entitled to exercise self-help rights; or (iii) only to the extent provided in Section 15 of this Lease, to delay the date on which either party is permitted to terminate this Lease or exercise other rights following a casualty.
+Neither party will be held responsible for delays in the performance of its obligations hereunder when caused by abnormal inclement weather; acts of terrorists, war (whether declared or not), pandemics (whether declared or not) or national conflicts; strikes, lockouts, labor disputes, boycotts or work stoppages not caused by or limited to Landlord, or its contractors or subcontractors; natural disasters, such as earthquake, hurricane or flood; governmental restrictions, regulations or controls; or delay in obtaining or inability to obtain (1) labor, (2) materials or reasonable substitutes, or (3) Approvals, beyond time periods typical for the area (despite using commercially reasonable efforts to obtain)for items (1), (2), and (3) above, in each case that (a) could not reasonably have been anticipated by such party; (b) is beyond the reasonable control of such party; and (c) could not be prevented or overcome, wholly or in part, by the exercise of due diligence by such party (“Force Majeure”), provided that this will not apply (i) to excuse any failure of either party to comply with any monetary obligations hereunder; (ii) to delay the date on which Tenant is entitled to exercise self-help rights; or (iii) only to the extent provided in Section 15 of this Lease, to delay the date on which either party is permitted to terminate this Lease or exercise other rights following a casualty.
 The parties acknowledge that extension of some of the deadlines in Section 1 of this Lease and elsewhere in this Lease for Force Majeure is limited as set forth in such sections.
 If Force Majeure occurs, the party claiming Force Majeure (the “Claiming Party”) will give written notice to the other party within three (3) days after first learning of the occurrence of the Force Majeure.
 If the Claiming Party fails to give such timely notice, the Claiming Party will have the extension in deadlines to which it would otherwise be entitled to (but for the late notice), reduced on a day-for-day basis for each day that the notice is late.
 In addition, Landlord will promptly notify Tenant by sending an email to OpsRELegalnotice@amazon.com if Landlord or its agents, subcontractors, or consultants or any party acting on their behalf is directly or indirectly asked by any person to make or offer any payment to a government official or authority (or any other person at a government official’s request or with such official’s assent or acquiescence) where making or offering the payment would cause Landlord to violate, or be in violation of, any Legal Requirements or this Section.
 As used herein, “Approvals” means any permit, consent, approval, authorization, agreement, waiver, easement, right of way, license or similar item that must be obtained from any person (including both private persons and governmental authorities) in order for work to be performed or Tenant to operate its business at the Premises.